Medipix: Minipix

 Minipix is a miniaturized integrated chip+readout electronics device developed by ADVACAM s.r.o. in Prague.
 The whole system has size of a USB flash drive.
-Several of these devices were used in International Space Station as radiation monitoring systems.
+Several of these devices were used on the International Space Station as radiation monitoring systems.

 Spidr3

 Spidr3 is powerful readout electronics for the TimePix3 and MediPix3 chip.
 The readout rate for the MediPix3 is about 12500 frames per second and for the TimePix3 of 120 Million Hits per second.
 The data are transferred by a powerful 10 GB optical fiber connection.
 The chip and readout system is developed together with Nikhef and Amsterdam Scientific Instruments.

 Excalibur and Merlin systems

 Both systems are developed at Diamond Light Source, UK, for Medipix3 readout and applications at synchrotrons.
 Merlin is available with CdTe sensors from Quantum Detectors who are collaborating on further development with Diamond Light Source.

 LAMBDA system

 Lambda is a high-speed (2,000 fps) big area (12 chips) readout systems developed at DESY.
 Lambda is available with high-Z sensor options, such as GaAs (Gallium-Arsenide) and CdTe (Cadmium-Telluride).